 A sprawling Zen paradise surrounded by lush green hills, to offer many temple buildings, a dry sand garden, and a large brick aqueduct in its huge precincts

-Nansen-ji, a Zen Buddhist temple in the Higashiyama district of Kyoto.
-The great temple of Nanzen-ji temple was converted from a residence of the Emperor at the end of the 13th century.
-It was destroyed by fire during subsequent internal disturbances, but Nanzen-ji was rebuilt in the early Edo Period.
-The gate at the entrance to the temple is 22 m height .
+Nanzen-ji, a Zen Buddhist temple in Kyoto’s Higashiyama district, was originally a residence of the Emperor at the end of the 13th century.
+Converted into a temple, it was destroyed by fire during internal conflicts but was rebuilt in the early Edo Period.
+The temple’s grand gate, standing 22 meters tall, marks the entrance.

-The chamber of the residence of the chief priest of this temple was built at the end of the 16th century by Toyotomi Hideyoshi, who was the supreme ruler of Japan at the time.
-The architectural style of this residence is called Shinden-zukuri.
-The 124 Japanese paintings on the sliding screen doors inside the residence are designated by the national government as Important Cultural Properties.
+The residence of the chief priest, built in the late 16th century by Toyotomi Hideyoshi, features the Shinden-zukuri architectural style.
+Inside, 124 Japanese paintings on the sliding doors are designated as Important Cultural Properties by the national government.

 Aqueduct

-Outside the Hojo garden, visitors will come across a rather odd sight. a large brick aqueduct that passes through the temple grounds.
-It was Built during the Meiji Period (1868-1912), the aqueduct is part of a canal system that was constructed to carry water and goods between Kyoto and Lake Biwa in neighbouring Shiga Prefecture.
+Outside the Hojo Garden, visitors will encounter a striking sight—a large brick aqueduct running through the temple grounds.
+Built during the Meiji Period (1868–1912), this aqueduct is part of a canal system designed to transport water and goods between Kyoto and Lake Biwa in neighboring Shiga Prefecture.

-Paths run alongside the canal that lead into the surrounding forest.
-This European style canal system is a very popular photo spot among tourists.
+Paths alongside the canal lead into the surrounding forest, and the European-style aqueduct has become a popular photo spot for tourists.

 Nanzen-ji Temple(南禅寺)